 According to information provided, the regional tax directorate or the State Finance Ministries carry out controls for corporate tax in the form of business audits on an annual basis.
-These audits relate to both the areas of assessment and collection.
-As part of these controls, cases are selected for auditing.
-Then these cases are audited to ensure that they have been processed correctly.
+These audits relate to both the areas of fixing and collection.
+As part of these controls, cases are selected for auditing and these are then audited to ensure that they have been processed correctly.

-Besides, normally, a separate internal audit unit is set up at the level of the State Finance Ministries.
-This unit reports directly to the management of the authority.
-In the Federal State of Hesse, for instance, the work undertaken by the internal audit unit is based on the recommendations on standards for internal audits in the administration of the Federal State of Hesse ("Empfehlungen über Standards für Interne Revisionen in der Hessischen Landesverwaltung").
+In addition, a separate "Internal Audit" unit is set up as a rule at the level of the State Finance Ministries and this unit is reports directly to the management of the authority.
+The work undertaken by the Internal Audit unit is based on the recommendations on standards for Internal Audits in the administration of the Federal State of Hesse ("Empfehlungen über Standards für Interne Revisionen in der Hessischen Landesverwaltung"), e.g. in the Federal State of Hesse.
 These standards form a uniform and cross-departmental work and legal basis for the work of the internal audit departments.
-They are based on the auditing standards of the German Institute of Internal Auditing (Deutsches Institut für Interne Revision e.V., DIIR) and the recommendations of the German Federal Ministry of the Interior for internal audit units ("Empfehlungen des Bundesministeriums des Innern für Interne Revisionen").
-The internal audit unit undertakes independent auditing and control functions by examining the administrative actions for discrepancies and irregularities.
-They also make suggestions on how to rectify and avoid these irregularities in the future and strengthens the efficiency and effectiveness of administrative actions.
+They are based on the auditing standards of the German Institute of Internal Auditing (Deutsches Institut für Interne Revision e.V., DIIR) and the recommendations of the German Federal Ministry of the Interior for Internal Audits ("Empfehlungen des Bundesministeriums des Innern für Interne Revisionen").
+The Internal Audit undertakes independent auditing and control functions by examining the administrative actions for discrepancies and irregularities.
+It also makes suggestions on how to rectify these as well as how to avoid these in the future and assists the efficiency and effectiveness of administrative actions.

-The internal audit unit produces an audit report on their work.
+The Internal Audit unit produces an audit report on their work.
 A copy of this report is always submitted to the management the authority in change of the organisational unit that has been audited for approval.
 The audited organisational unit is given a copy of this report.
-The internal audit unit submits a written report on their activities to the management of their authority at least once a year.
+The Internal Audit unit submits a written report on their activities to the management of their authority at least once a year.
 The reports on audits issued in the course of the year are not affected by this.